quicken/filefocus/README.md

 File focus groups are stored globally, available in workspaces and synced to all your devices.

-By default, focus groups are stored with your workspace allowing you to define a different set of focus groups per workspace.
+By default, focus groups are stored in your workspace allowing you to define a different set of focus groups per workspace.

 Focus Groups are NOT transferred between global and workspace storage.